imbohyun1/cdk-eks-project/README.md

 ### Project Architecture Overview

-This project outlines the architecture of our automated deployment and monitoring system using AWS services.
+This project outlines the architecture of our automated deployment and monitoring system using AWS services and 3rd party solutions.
 The setup is designed to efficiently manage infrastructure, deploy applications, and provide comprehensive monitoring and scaling capabilities.
 This project includes:
 - [CDK v2 Java Project for EKS cluster](./cdk-eks)
 - [Fortune Cookie Backend application (Spring Boot/Java)](./fortune-cookie-backend)